Crystals and monodromy of Bethe vectors: Crystal structure on the fibre

 By \thmref{th:rank2}, it suffices to check that $ \CE_\chi(\l)_J $ is normal for any subset $J \subset I $ of size 2.
 By \thmref{th:RestrictCrystal}, $ \CE_\chi(\l)_J $ is a disjoint union of copies of the $\fg_J$-crystals $ \CE_{\chi_J}(\nu) $.

 Thus, it suffices to prove $ \CE_\chi(\l) $ is normal under the assumption that $ \fg $ is of rank 2.
 Choose a dominant weight $ \omega $ for $ \fg $ such that $ V(\omega) $ is multiplicity-free and is a tensor generator for the category of $ \fg$-representations (for example, we can take $ \omega $ to be the first fundamental weight with the usual Bourbaki labelling).
-Then \propref{pr:MultFree} and \propref{pr:seminormal} imply that $ \CE_\chi(\omega) $ is isomorphic to $ B(\omega) $.
+As all the weight spaces of $ V(\omega) $ are one-dimensional, the set $ \CE_\chi(\omega) $ is in bijection with the set of weights of the representation $ V(\omega) $.
+Thus we obtain a bijection between $ \CE_\chi(\omega) $ and $ B(\omega)$.
+Hence \propref{pr:MultFree} and \propref{pr:seminormal} imply that $ \CE_\chi(\omega) $ is isomorphic to $ B(\omega) $.

 For any dominant weight $ \l $, there exists some $ N$ for which there is an embedding $ V(\l) \subset V(\omega)^{\otimes N} $.
 From \thmref{th:TensorCE}, we conclude that there is a crystal embedding $ \CE_\chi(\l) \subset \CE_\chi(\omega)^{\otimes N}$.
 Since $ \CE_\chi(\omega) $ is normal, we see that $ \CE_\chi(\omega)^{\otimes N} $ is normal and thus $ \CE_\chi(\l) $ is normal as desired. \end{proof}